What is lymphadenitis?

 - Fluid that drains from the nodes to the skin

-The symptoms of lymphadenitis may resemble other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of lymphadenitis may look like other medical conditions or problems.
+Always see your healthcare provider for a diagnosis.

 How is lymphadenitis diagnosed?

-If you have lymphadenitis, the most important parts of your diagnosis are usually your history and the physical exam done by your health care provider.
-You may be asked about symptoms you're feeling, such as chills and fever, any recent travel, any breaks in your skin, and recent contact with cats or other animals.
-Then, during the physical exam, your health care provider will look for signs of infection near the enlarged lymph nodes.
+If you have lymphadenitis, the most important parts of your diagnosis are usually your history and the physical exam done by your healthcare provider.
+You may be asked about your symptoms, such as chills and fever, any recent travel, any breaks in your skin, and recent contact with cats or other animals.
+Then, during the physical exam, your healthcare provider will look for signs of infection near the enlarged lymph nodes.

 These tests may be needed to help make the diagnosis: